American Samoa national football team: Home stadium

-American Samoa's home ground is the Pago Park Soccer Stadium, however American Samoa had never played a home match there in their history at the senior level.
-The stadium featured in the 2023 film Next Goal Wins and was a facility used as the national team's training ground in the build-up to the 2011 Pacific Games and the 2014 FIFA World Cup qualifiers.
-Matches at the stadium must be concluded before 6:30pm because of a village curfew which limits noise and prevents the installation of floodlighting.
+American Samoa's home ground is the Pago Park Soccer Stadium, however American Samoa have never played there in their history at senior level.
+The stadium featured in the 2023 film Next Goal Wins and was used as the national team's training ground in the build-up to the 2011 Pacific Games and the 2014 FIFA World Cup qualifiers.
+Matches at the stadium must be concluded before 6:30pm because of a village curfew which limits noise and prevents the installation of floodlights.
 For this reason, the association began planning to build a new facility in Tafuna in 2023.
 FIFA president Gianni Infantino promised the association $5 million for the project during his visit around Oceania in summer of that year.